 If you have a history of cold sores, your plastic surgeon will place you on prophylactic Valtrex® a few days prior to having any injections around your mouth.
 This will help prevent cold sore (Herpes simplex) eruptions after filler injections.

-HA filler injections are done in the office and take less than an hour to perform.
+Dr. Patterson, Dr. Butler, and Dr. Leveque perform HA filler injections in the office and the injections take less than an hour to perform.
 Results last anywhere from 4-12 months with most people being satisfied with the result for 9-12 months.
 Some patients may experience swelling, bruising and mild redness after filler injection so it is a good idea to schedule filler injections at least a week before any major events.

 *Cosmetic Surgery National Data Bank: Statistics 2013.
 (2014).
 Aesthetic Surgery Journal / the American Society for Aesthetic Plastic Surgery, 34(1 suppl), 1S-22S.doi:10.1177/1090820X14542571